-Once candidates pass the screening and the first interview stage, they often get invited to the second interview.
-The second interview is used to either assess company fit in a second soft skills interview or verify technical skills through a technical interview.
-The choice of second interview questions you can ask your candidates depends on which of these purposes you want the interview to serve.
+The is used to either assess how well a potential employee will fit in with the and during a soft skills r to verify technical skills through a technical .
+The choice of the you ask, dictates which of these two purposes you want the to serve.

 What is the difference between the first and second interview questions?

 For a it’s important that the first and be viewed in different ways. , when it comes to